kollklienstuber/460/weeks/week_2/blog.md

+<a href="../../index.html" class="btn btn-primary btl-md" role="button">Back Home </a>

 # Overview
 After the end of this second week I feel much more confident with the languages and technologies that we are using.
 I learned and gained a much better understanding of jQuery, JavaScript, using Api's to get data to a webpage, and a large amount of different common problems that I will probably run into again in the future.

 ## The assignment
 The assignment for this week can be found [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW2.html) and what it was asking for was essentially to use jQuery and Javascript on a webpage and make it do something of value.
 Coming up with something to make that I was able to follow through with ended up being my biggest challenge for this week and in the end, I was not able to get my first idea to work out.
-I initially was strying to work with an API from Google that supplied a pie chart and the user was supposed to be able to input data into the pie chart and have the information change.
+I initially was trying to work with an API from Google that supplied a pie chart and the user was supposed to be able to input data into the pie chart and have the information change.
 However this didn't work out for a variety of issues that I ran into.
 I did still learn a large amount from it.
 I ended up changing ideas to a more simple shopping list.
 I also added in the current weather for Monmouth because I felt that adding it in would be something to add a bit more to the page.

 ## Steps I took and some code samples
 After I decided on switching over to a more simple shopping list and weather info I started by reading into jQuery and Javascript.
-I used W3 schools as a primary reasource and started off by trying to add a form text box form element that asked for the users name and then used JavaScript to output a brief message with the persons name to the screen.
+I used W3 schools as a primary resource and started off by trying to add a form text box form element that asked for the users name and then used JavaScript to output a brief message with the persons name to the screen.
 The code and an example image for this is shown below.